About medical education

 Dr Verghese Joseph, Associate Director of Medical Education and Educational Supervisor for Core Trainees South

-I work as a consultant psychiatrist within the adult division and attached to the recovery team at Stamford.
-I am a clinical supervisor and host core trainees at Stamford As educational supervisor for the south of the county, I support core trainees with their education and training needs.
-I have a background in neuroimaging research with my PhD focussed on understanding functional connectivity problems in schizophrenia using the toots of functional MRI and evoked response potentials.
-My research has been published in peer reviewed journal and I have presented the findings at our local journal club.
-I am passionate about teaching and training.
+I work as a Consultant Psychiatrist within the adult division attached to the recovery team at Stamford.
+I started as a trainee in LPFT in 2001 and returned as a consultant in 2009.
+I am a clinical supervisor and host core trainees at Stamford.
+As educational supervisor for the south of the county, I support core trainees with their education and training needs.
+I also hold the role of associate director of medical education.
+I have a background in neuroimaging research and a PhD which focussed on identifying functional connectivity issues in schizophrenia using toots of functional MRI and evoked response potentials.
+My research has been published in peer reviewed journals and I have presented findings at our local journal club as well.
 I lecture on the East Midlands MRCPsych training course and support medical students from Lincoln University as they rotate through our recovery team.
-Hobbies have taken a backseat since our little ones arrived (now age seven and nine).
-I enjoy reading books on cosmology, physics, finance, and history and hope one day I can swim and fly an aeroplane.
+Hobbies have taken a backseat since our little ones arrived (now aged twelve, ten and seven) although I manage to squeeze time to read books on cosmology, physics, finance, and history and travel with the family.

 I have been an educational supervisor and college tutor for over five years and an examiner for 25 years.
 I like to help trainees to progress with their portfolios as well as their exam preparation for CASC.